 • • •

-Frank Miller commented in 1968 that Lafe and Mary Miller and her bother, James B. Foote and his wife Harriet, shared a home straddling the center section line of land on the south side of Baseline Road in what is now Lafayette.
+Lafe and Mary Miller and her brother, James B. Foote (and his wife Harriet), shared a home straddling the center section line of land on the south side of Baseline Road in what is now Lafayette.
 This was the early 1870s Foote-Miller Farm, later known as the Miller Farm and the Willow Glenn Farm.
 Most of the Footes lived on the east side of house and Millers, along with Mary’s dad, John B. Foote, lived on the west side.
 James B. Foote had applied for a Homestead Patent for his land, so Footes were required to live on their homestead land for five years in order to receive the government-issued patent.
 Because Lafayette and Mary Miller purchased the adjacent (northwest) acreage from Francis P. Heatley and Edward Chase, Millers owned their land outright and weren’t required to “homestead.”
 So the split Foote-Miller “condo” that straddled the 1/4 sections was probably an economic consideration for the Millers, rather than a requirement prescribed by the Homestead Act.

 • • •

 The prospect of striking it rich with a gold mining claim brought tens of thousands of settlers to Colorado Territory in the 1860s.
 Lafe and Mary Miller had gold fever, too.

 Starting in 1867, Lafe Miller and brother-in-law and business partner James B. Foote had interests in several mining claims in Gold Hill, including the Nip & Tuck Lode, Monumental City Lode, National Debt Lode, Silver Bell Lode, Melbourne Lode, Little Minnie Lode and Truthful William Lode.
 During the 1860s and 1870s, it was not unusual for settlers to farm in the summer months, then spend the rest of the year working the silver or gold claims in the foothills above Boulder City.